flybywiresim/docs/docs/beginner-guide/after-landing-steps.md

 ### Lower Pedestal

-The following actions should be preformed on the lower pedestal
+The following actions should be performed on the lower pedestal

 === "Left Side Lower Pedestal"